cybergeekgyan/Quant-Developers-Resources/README.md

 - Heard on the Street by Timothy Falcon Crack
 - Fifty Challenging Problems in Probability With Solutions by Frederick Mosteller
 - Entertaining Mathematical Puzzles by Martin Gardner
-- Mathematical Puzzles : A Connoisseur’s Collection by Peter Winkler
+- Mathematical Puzzles: A Connoisseur’s Collection by Peter Winkler
 - A Practical Guide To Quantitative Finance Interviews by Xinfeng Zhou

-## Most Important Books for Quant Developers and Software Engineers
+## 📖Most Important Books for Quant Developers and Software Engineers

 | Sr. No. | Book | Link |
 | --------|------|-----|